mathieubossaert/pl-pyodk/README.md

 psql -h localhost -p 5555 -U tester -f get_waypoint_data.sql -d field_data
 ```
 8. Or you may want to define a cron task
-Adapt and add such a line to your cron list.
+Adapt and add a line as above to your cron list.
 See https://crontab.guru/ to learn about cron task scheduling.
 ```bash
 crontab -e
 ```
 For example, to run the script every day at 18:00, add this line to the crontab :
 > 0 18 * * *  psql -h localhost -p 5555 -U tester -f get_waypoint_data.sql -d field_data

-## How to show datas on a map with QGIS
+## How to show data on a map with QGIS
 ### View creation
 ```sql
 CREATE VIEW waypoints AS